metauni/metauni.github.io/slt/align.md

 - **Spectroscopy of Singularities:** Construct **devices** for probing the **density of states** of neural networks, modelled on the role of scanning tunneling microscopes in solid state physics (talk ref).
 These devices reveal information about divergences of the density of states and the singularities in level sets of the loss function that generate them.

-- **Components as Concepts:** Use the spectroscopy to get information about the essential components of the exceptional divisor of the resolution of the singularities dominating phases encountered during training, and match the phase transition structure to concepts learned during training, as tracked by other probes.
+- **Substructure and Semantics:** Use the spectroscopy to get substructural information of the singularities (e.g. about the essential components of the exceptional divisor of the resolution of the singularities) dominating phases encountered during training, how that substructure changes during phase transitions, and match those changes to concepts learned during training, as tracked by other probes.

 - **Programs as Constructions:** By tracking the phase transitions in the network, obtain an understanding of (parts of) the final trained parameter as a function of the history of the formation and deformation of concepts encountered during training.